-Congo's ruling coalition raps Catholic Church vote claims
+Congo's electoral commission slams Catholic Church over vote comment

 “This being a very sensitive, a very tense period, we are concerned that these efforts to silence dissent could backfire considerably when the results are announced,” Ravina Shamdasani, spokeswoman for the U.N.
 High Commissioner for Human Rights, told reporters in Geneva.

-“We are watching carefully and we are calling on all sides to refrain from the use of violence,” she said.
+“We are calling on all sides to refrain from the use of violence,” she said.

+The European Union also called on election authorities to ensure the results reflect the will of the Congolese people.

-Pre-election opinion polls showed Shadary trailing Fayulu and Tshisekedi, who have been buoyed by rising dissatisfaction with Kabila’s tenure.
+Opinion polls had shown Shadary trailing Fayulu and Tshisekedi, who have been buoyed by rising dissatisfaction with Kabila’s tenure.

 Kabila, who succeeded his assassinated father in 2001, helped reunify the country amid civil war and has presided over strong economic growth, driven by exports of copper and cobalt, a component of electric car batteries.